Shubhank101/iOSAndroidChaosOverFlow/_posts/2016-05-26-hello-android.md

 1) Well there has to be one activity at least in your app, otherwise no UI screen can be launched.
 2) Now, do you want the view you are designing to be launched individually or do you want everytime user to go from A->B. If you want B be to be allowed to launch individually : it needs to be an activity.
-3) Are you making a resuable kind of view, well not exactly a view but a wrapper that shows a particular view and act as its controller : if yes, go for a fragment.
+3) Are you making a resuable view?
+Well not exactly a view but a **wrapper** that shows a particular view and act as its controller : **if yes, go for a fragment**.